Mad World: Chart performance

 Despite "Christmas Time (Don't Let the Bells End)" by the Darkness being the bookmakers' favourite to become the 2003 Christmas number one in the UK, "Mad World" upset the odds and took the title on 21 December 2003.
 It remained at number one on the UK Singles Chart for three consecutive weeks.
 The song's success in the UK did not, however, translate to the United States, where it reached number 30 on the Billboard Modern Rock Tracks chart in the issue dated 27 March 2004.
 However, it did reach number 1 on the Adult Alternative Airplay chart for the issue dated April 17, 2004.

 Jules performed "Mad World" with Mylène Farmer on her Timeless 2013 Tour.
-In 2006, the song was included in the commercial to the video game Gears of War, which helped move it up the charts.
+In 2006, the song was included in the commercial for the video game Gears of War, which helped move it up the charts.
 A performance on the eighth season of American Idol by Adam Lambert also briefly increased its sales and interest in the song.
 The song reached No. 11 on the Rock Digital Songs chart.